amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Software Carpentry has evolved from a week-long training course at the US national laboratories into a worldwide volunteer effort to raise standards in scientific computing.
-This article explain what we have learned along the way the challenges we now face, and our plans for the future.
+This article explains what we have learned along the way the challenges we now face, and our plans for the future.